-Cameroon has a population of approximately 25.9 million people.[1]
-The country is relatively equally populated in its urban and rural regions, which account for 57%[2] and 43%[3] of the population respectively.
+Cameroon has a population of almost 29 million people.[1]
+The country population in similarly divided between urban and rural regions, which account for 60%[2] and 40%[3] of the population respectively.
 Agriculture is a significant source of employment for the country as it assumes 43% of the workforce.[4]
-The sector represents 15% of the national GDP.[5]
+The sector represents 17% of the national GDP.[5]

 Cameroon’s agricultural sector is key for its economy as it employs almost half of the national workforce.
 Smallholder farmers dominate the sector and there are roughly 2 million small family farms in the country.
 Nevertheless, these farms are highly dependent on manual labor with minimal or even no other inputs whatsoever.
 In general, rural areas face significant issues of poverty, especially in the northern regions of the country.
 However, although Cameroon is fully capable of meeting its food demand and address its rural development issues, the poor quality of commercial farming has the country depended on food imports instead.[6]